-How To Redirect To New Domain Without 301When a website has a new domain address, the usual way to redirect traffic to the new domain, is with a 301 redirect.
-However some sites such as those hosted on free servers or sites that are located on the webspace that comes with an internet account don't have that option.
+How To Redirect Website Without 301When a website has a new domain address the usual way to tell search engines is with a 301 redirect.
+However some sites such as those hosted on free servers don't have that option.

 A canonical tag looks like this:

-The content of the new domain must be identical to the corresponding webpages of the old site.
+For this to work new site must be identical to the corresponding webpages of the old site.
 If the content is not the same, search engines may decide that the pages on the new domain are not a good match for the keywords under which the old webpages are listed and will ignore the canonical tag altogether.

 To learn more about the canonical tag check out Google's support page